Xiang-CH/ENGG1340_Group_Project/README.md

 **Project Proposal:**

-Our current idea is to make a abbrivated version of gobang game (five in a row), for two players, with a board of ten rows or more.
+Our current idea is to make an abbreviated version of gobang game (five in a row), for two players, with a board of ten rows or more.

 **Rule of the game:**
 Each player will have a kind of go: cross or circle.